LeoBaro/ACSTutorial/TUTORIAL_1/README.md

 cd src/<pragma-prefix>/<idl-module-name>/HelloComponentImpl
 cp ../../../../../idlHelloComp/src/<pragma-prefix>/<idl-module-name>/HelloComponentImpl/HelloComponentComponentHelper.java.tpl ./
 ```
-Finally, change the component helper extension from .java.tpl to .java and create a java file that implements the idl:
+Finally, change the component helper extension from .java.tpl to .java and create a java file that implements the idl(or use HelloComponentImpl.java available in this repository):
 ```bash
 cp HelloComponentComponentHelper.java.tpl HelloComponentComponentHelper.java
 touch HelloComponentImpl.java